RobSchilderr/nextjs-native-starter/README.md

 5. For iOS: go to the `next-app` folder and run `yarn build` and `yarn open:ios`
 6. for Android:  go to the `next-app` folder and run `yarn build` and `yarn open:android`

+7. To continue, I would suggest to read the (Capacitor docs) [https://capacitorjs.com/docs] (and Supertokens docs)[https://supertokens.com/docs/guides].

 <img width="1436" alt="Screenshot_2023-02-20_at_6 00 08_PM" src="https://user-images.githubusercontent.com/35261620/221919365-4f784876-a79b-4f42-84e2-bbfc90ed91e2.png">